Xtremilicious/YouTube-Player-Test/README.md

 Features:
 1. Can add YouTube Links (with valid URL checking)
 2. Plays video from the top of the list
-3. Deletes video after being full played
+3. Deletes video after being fully played
 4. Remove videos from the list manually
 5. State Management using Redux